 Talking to Your Employee About their Substance Abuse

 It’s a dilemma no supervisor or manager wants to have; but that far too many must: how do you talk to your employees about their substance abuse?
-Data from the National Safety Council indicates that nearly 10 percent of all working adults in the United States struggle with some type of substance use disorder.
-They also report that, while the average worker misses about 15 days of work per year, for illness, injury or reasons other than vacation and holidays, workers with substance use disorders, however, miss two more weeks annually than their peers, averaging nearly five weeks a year.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), in 2020, about 14.5% of Americans aged 12 or older had a substance use disorder.
+The National Safety Council reports that, while the average worker misses about 15 days of work per year for illness, injury, or reasons other than vacation and holidays, workers with substance use disorders, however, miss two more weeks annually than their peers, averaging nearly five weeks a year.

-In addition to higher levels of employee absence, workplace substance abuse leads to a variety of factors that can directly impact your organization, including higher turn-over rate, bloated healthcare expenditures, employee morale and safety issues and much more.
-While the risks associated with this increasingly common workplace issue are evident, and must be addressed ASAP, it can be hard to actually talk to their employees about their alcohol and drug use and intervene on their behalf.
+In addition to higher levels of employee absence, workplace substance abuse leads to a variety of factors that can directly impact your organization, including higher turnover rate, bloated healthcare expenditures, employee morale and safety issues, and much more.
+While the risks associated with this increasingly common workplace issue are evident and must be addressed ASAP, it can be hard to talk to their employees about their alcohol and drug use and intervene on their behalf.

-It’s important to realize that, as their boss and one of the people with whom they interact with most, you may be uniquely empowered to guide your employee toward the help they need; and this begins with a conversation.
+It’s important to realize that, as their boss and one of the people with whom they interact most, you may be uniquely empowered to guide your employees toward the help they need, and this begins with a conversation.
 Here are some insights to make talking to your employees about their alcohol or drug abuse easier.

 Go to the Playbook